rage/programming-23/data/part-10/3-oo-programming-techniques.md

     def add_book(self, book: Book):
         self._books.append(book)

-    # The iterator initialization method
+    # This is the iterator initialization method
     # The iteration variable(s) should be initialized here
     def __iter__(self):
         self.n = 0
-        # the method returns a reference to the object as
+        # the method returns a reference to the object itself as
-        # the iterator is implemented within the class definition
+        # the iterator is implemented within the same class definition
         return self

-    # The method returns the next item within the object
+    # This method returns the next item within the object
     # If all items have been traversed, the StopIteration event is raised
     def __next__(self):
         if self.n < len(self._books):